joffrey-bion/seven-wonders/README.md

 You can play it for free on http://seven-wonders.hildan.org.

 :construction: The game is still under development.
-It is therefore possible that you experience a server restart if I just pushed some new changes.
+It is possible that you experience a server restart when new versions are released.

 ### Locally